Diagnosis of a Retinal Artery Occlusion

-If you experience sudden vision loss, you should contact your ophthalmologist (Eye M.D.) immediately.
-He or she will conduct a thorough examination to determine if you have had a stroke involving the eye.
-Your Eye M.D. will dilate your eyes with dilating eyedrops, which will allow him or her to examine the retina more thoroughly for signs of damage.
+If you experience sudden vision loss, you should contact your ophthalmologist immediately.
+He or she will conduct a thorough examination to determine if you have had a retinal artery occlusion.
+Your ophthalmologist will dilate your eyes with dilating eye drops.
+This will allow him or her to examine the retina for signs of damage.

 - Fluorescein angiography.
-This is a diagnostic procedure that uses a special camera to take a series of photographs of the retina after a small amount of yellow dye (fluorescein) is injected into a vein in your arm.
-The photographs of fluorescein dye traveling throughout the retinal vessels show how many blood vessels are closed;
+This imaging test uses a special camera to take photographs of the retina.
+A small amount of yellow dye (fluorescein) is injected into a vein in your arm.
+The photographs of fluorescein dye traveling throughout the retinal arteries show how many arteries are closed;

 - Intraocular pressure (pressure inside the eye);